ngrx/platform/projects/ngrx.io/content/guide/data/entity-change-tracker.md

 ### Disable change tracking

-You can opt-out of change tracking for the entire collection by setting the collection's `enableChangeTracking` flag to `false` in its `entityMetadata`.
+You can opt-out of change tracking for the entire collection by setting the collection's `noChangeTracking` flag to `true` in its `entityMetadata`.
-When `false`, NgRx Data does not track any changes for this collection and the `EntityCollection.changeState` property remains an empty object.
+When `true`, NgRx Data does not track any changes for this collection and the `EntityCollection.changeState` property remains an empty object.

 You can opt-out of change tracking for a _specific_ entity action by supplying the  `mergeStrategy` in the optional `EntityActionOptions` that you can pass in the action payload.